-When African Fashion comes to mind, what sets this authentic style of fashion from the rest in a globalized village where everything is everything?
+When African Fashion comes to mind, what sets this authentic style of fashion from the rest in a globalised village where everything is everything?
 Is it the fabric?
 The workmanship?
-The location from where the resources and raw materials are sourced?
+The source of resources and raw materials?

 With a history that goes way back to the 18th Century when African fabrics were created across different regions within the continent, Africa is a large and diverse continent with various types of cultures priding themselves in different traditional fashion aesthetics which differs within each country influenced by several factors including environmental, trade and migration.
 Despite the fact that very little is recorded around the origin of African Fashion, this style has become a subject of interest to consumers across the shores rapidly.

 With a long-standing skill in crafts and textile weaving, dyeing, and printing, clothing was worn to communicate age, gender, occupation, ethnicity, power, religion celebration, rituals and other significant life events.
 In Africa, there is a “distinct difference in dress style that varies between the Anglophone and francophone Africa.
 According to Helen Jennings, editor of Arise, a London-based African fashion magazine, "Anglophone Africa is much more westernized on the whole and therefore gets more international attention, while Francophone designers, although still very contemporary, do veer toward more traditional styles..”

 In Nigeria, Textiles such as the unique hand-woven Akwete cloth is produced in the town of Akwete in Abia state, Nigeria while the Ukara Ekpe, a woven material usually dyed blue (also green and red) is also crafted and worn by Igbo people.
 While the Yoruba people of Nigeria pride themselves in their very own woven textile, Aso oke fabric.
 Another unique cloth, Adire is an indigo-dyed cloth made in south-western by Yoruba women using a variety of resist-dyeing techniques.